BlueSlimeDev/NMSHandlerAPI/README.md

-# InventoryHandlerAPI | A SIMPLE INVENTORY HANDLER USING NBT Items
+# NMSHandlerAPI | A Simple NMS Handler API

 ---

 * Support from 1.8.x to 1.19.x
-* Doesn't require Adapters like other inventory handlers
-* Uses NBT for Item Actions
-* Per Player Inventory or Static Inventories
-* Editable Item Actions
-* Editable introduce-items to inventories

----

-## Adding:
-* ItemBuilder
+* Support for different actions and other stuffs

 ---